Find out what to expect throughout the microblading healing process: itching, scabbing, color change, etc. We break it down for you – day by day.

 The beginning is the hardest to overcome, especially because you have to be extra careful not to damage your freshly microbladed brows and the skin.

-If you are lucky, some of the stages of microblading healing won’t be too unbearable, but be prepared for the worst – some of them might be pretty irritating and agonizing.
+If you’re lucky, some of the microblading healing stages won’t be too unbearable, but be prepared for the worst – some of them might be pretty irritating.

 Image source: Instagram @hannahdoesmybrows

 Your eyebrows are swollen and there is redness around them.
 The area is tender to the touch.
-The strokes look too dark and thick and you might feel that this was a bad idea.
+The strokes look too dark and thick and you might regret getting the treatment.

 The area around your brows is very sensitive and prone to infections, so you have to be careful.